 The type mapping is fixed and cannot be customized.
 Note the two-way type and entities mapping between Craft.io and TFS:

-Tip!
-To adjust Craft.io product terminology to TFS project terminology and avoid confusion, it is recommended that you change Craft.io terminology in the Product Settings (see the user menu), as follows:
+Tip: To adjust Craft.io terminology to TFS project terminology and avoid confusion, it is recommended that you change Craft.io terminology in the Workspace Settings (see the user menu), as follows:

 Modifying Integration Settings

 You can always return and update your mapping configuration from the 3 dots integration menu: